The motivic anabelian geometry of local heights on abelian varieties: Unipotent Bloch--Kato theory

 Thus it would suffice to show that for any unipotent group $D/K_0$ with a semilinear Frobenius automorphism $\varphi$, the twisted conjugation self-action of $D$ is transitive iff it has trivial point-stabiliser.
 This is established by the same argument as in proposition \ref{prop:H^1_nr=1}. \end{proof} \end{corollary}

-\begin{remark} Just as in remark \ref{rmk:H^1_nr=1}, it is reasonable to expect that $\D_\cris^{\varphi=1}(U)(\Q_p)=1$ should hold whenever $U$ is the $\Q_p$-pro-unipotent fundamental group of a smooth connected variety.
-Rather than explicitly formulating an analogue of conjecture \ref{conj:weight-monodromy}, let us merely note that the conditions of corollary \ref{cor:H^1_e=H^1_f} hold for the $\Q_p$-linear Tate module of an abelian variety \cite[Example 3.11]{bloch-kato}, for $\Q_p(1)$ \cite[Example 3.9]{bloch-kato}, or for the fundamental group of $L^\times=L\setminus0$ for $L$ a line bundle on an abelian variety $A/K$, since by exact sequence \ref{eq:pi_1_of_L} $\D_\cris^{\varphi=1}(U)(\Q_p)$ sits in an exact sequence and the outer terms vanish. \end{remark}
+\begin{remark} Just as in remark \ref{rmk:H^1_nr=1}, we have that $\D_\cris^{\varphi=1}(U)(\Q_p)=1$ whenever $U$ is the $\Q_p$-pro-unipotent fundamental group of a smooth connected variety.
+This is again a consequence of a suitable weight--monodromy property for the fundamental group \cite[Theorem~1.3(1)]{me-daniel:weight-monodromy}.
+Again, in the case that $U$ is the fundamental group of~$L^\times=L\setminus0$ for $L$ a line bundle on an abelian variety~$A/K$, this can be argued more directly.
+By exact sequence \ref{eq:pi_1_of_L} $\D_\cris^{\varphi=1}(U)(\Q_p)$ sits in an exact sequence in which the outer terms vanish by \cite[Examples 3.9 \& 3.11]{bloch-kato} and corollary \ref{cor:H^1_e=H^1_f}. \end{remark}

 The second consequence of theorem \ref{thm:bloch-kato_quotients_as_cohomotopy} is that we can make good on our promise in remark \ref{rmk:inverse_limits_of_H^1_g} and prove that $\H^1_{g/e}$ preserves inverse limits.